makeasnek/FindTheMag/readme.md

 For all platforms: Open the first few lines of the file in a text editor and change the settings you want.
 <h4>Windows</h4>
 <h4>Linux</h4>
+ - Open a terminal and go to the folder you downloaded this tool info
+ - Run pip -r requirements.txt <- Note that you need pip installed, if you don't have it, you might need to run a sudo apt install python3-pip
 <h4>OS X</h4>

 <h3>FAQ:</h3>